Complete Guide: Self-Hosted Mautic Marketing Automation on Ubuntu

 EXIT;

-Step 6: Install Composer
+Step 6: Installing Composer Package Manager

 sudo apt install php-cli unzip